instructlab/dev-docs/docs/taxonomy-revamp-2025.md

 This would also make it a lot easier for the UI to work with contributions.
 JSON plays well with JavaScript overall without importing more libraries and creating dependency issues, and Python has a very good built-in for working with JSON files.

-Users who decide to build it without needing the converter are likely familiar with JSON, and there are fewer pitfalls and less likelihood of tooling choices impacting meaning as JSON's standard has not changed since 2017, and barely changed from the original standard.
+Users who decide to build it without needing the converter are likely familiar with JSON, and there are fewer pitfalls and less likelihood of tooling choices impacting meaning as the JSON standard has not changed since 2017, and barely changed from the original standard.

 ### Reframe the Q&A writing process as a reading comprehension process